nithinkodipyaka/Book2Movie/README.md

 ## Data Sources
 - **Goodreads Dataset**: Contains book-related data such as book descriptions, tags, and ratings.
 - **Movies Dataset**: Contains movie-related data such as keywords, metadata, and ratings.

+## GenAI RAG Module for Movie Plot Q&A

+In addition to book-to-movie recommendations, this repo now includes a **Generative AI Retrieval-Augmented Generation (RAG) pipeline** to answer questions about movie plots.

+### Notebook: `Nithin_GenAI_RAG_preview.ipynb`
+This notebook demonstrates an end-to-end RAG workflow using the **Wikipedia Movie Plots Dataset (~34k records)**.

+**Pipeline Overview:**
+1. **Embedding & Retrieval**: Movie plots are encoded into embeddings and stored in a **FAISS vector store**.
+2. **Generation**: A **LLaMA 3.2-1B Instruct model** generates coherent answers from the retrieved plots.
+3. **Query Examples**:
+   - *"What is the plot of Inception?"*
+   - *"Do The Lake House and The Time Traveler’s Wife share similar themes?"*

+**Tech Stack:**
+- Hugging Face Transformers, LangChain, FAISS
+- Sentence-Transformers for embeddings
+- LLaMA 3.2-1B for generation

+**Future Enhancements:**
+- Use larger models (e.g., LLaMA-7B, Mistral) for richer answers
+- Add evaluation metrics (retrieval recall, answer accuracy)
+- Build an interactive front-end (Gradio/Streamlit)
+- Integrate with Book2Movie to create a “Book → Movie → Plot Q&A” pipeline

 ## Example Images
 Here are some example images used in the project: